Coin Collecting Guide For Beginners

 You want to make sure that you get your money's worth and that your coin will someday be worth more than you paid for it.
 Even though most people intend to keep their coins for years, it is still nice to see an increase in your investment.

-That's why I created this coin collecting guide.
+That's why I created this guide to collecting coins.
 To give you the information you need to know to make your new hobby fun and "stress free".

 So, just jump right in and have a look around!
-I know you will find lots of useful coin collecting information to help you get started in your new hobby!
+I know you will find lots of useful information about collecting coins to help you get started in your new hobby!
 And don't forget to check back often.
-This Coin Collecting Guide is a work in progress.
+This Guide to Collecting Coins is a work in progress.
 It will grow day by day and week by week forever!

 It doesn't matter which coins you decide to collect.
 You can be successful at this wonderful hobby by just learning everything about the particular coin or series of coins you are interested in collecting.